 Is Refinancing Worth the Cost?

-Another thing about taxes is that once your interest rate is reduced, it follows that you'll also be reducing the paid interest amount that you'll be able to deduct from your federal income taxes.
-This is one more cost that some borrowers take into account.
+Speaking of taxes, once your interest rate is reduced, naturally you'll also be reducing the interest amount that you'll be able to deduct on your taxes.
+This is one more expense that borrowers take into account.
 Call us at (800) 974-0509 to help you do the math.

 In the end, for most people the amount of initial costs to refinance are made up soon in monthly savings.
 We will work with you to figure out what mortgage loan program is best for you, looking at your cash on hand, the likelihood of selling your home in the next few years, and how refinancing can effect your taxes.
 Call us at (800) 974-0509 to get you started.